iamfatima/iamfatima/README.md

 ### 🌸 Hi, I'm Maria! 🌸

-*LEIC student at Instituto Superior Técnico, Lisbon*
+*19 year old LEIC student at Instituto Superior Técnico, Lisbon*

 *Very much a beginner but looking foward to improve my programming skills and learn more.*